jobayer109/My-second-brain/LinkedIn/More 2.md

   - Comment on 10 posts daily (target posts from influencers with a large following).
   - Tag industry experts in your posts if relevant.

-#### Week 2:
-- **Posts:**
-  - **1 article:** "The Future of Full Stack Development: What Skills You’ll Need in 2025."
-  - **1 infographic:** "Backend vs Frontend: Key Differences."
-  - **1 short post:** Share a quick tutorial on integrating APIs into React apps.
-- **Engagement:**
-  - Connect with 10 new developers, especially those with higher engagement rates.
-  - Ask for recommendations on LinkedIn from past colleagues or clients.